 SQL VAR in Having Clause

-When we are grouping the data, In some cases we usually check for the conditions against the aggregated data.
-In these situations we use SQL HAVING Clause along with Group By Statement.
-For example, The following query will group the Customers by their Occupation and then finds the Income variance of each individual group.
+When we are grouping the data, in some cases, we usually check for the conditions against the aggregated data.
+In these situations, we use the HAVING Clause along with Group By Statement.
+For example, the following query will group the Customers by their Occupation and then finds the Income variance of each group.

-Below lines of code will check whether the aggregated amount (Variance of Yearly income for each individual Group) is greater than 0 or not.
-If this is True then corresponding records will be displayed.
+Below lines of code will check whether the aggregated amount (Variance of Yearly income for each Group) is greater than 0 or not.
+If this is True, then corresponding records or rows will display.